fj/dzb-ordertopia-api-docs/README.markdown

   </tr>
 </table>

-#### Successful responses
+#### <a name="success-responses"></a>Successful responses

-If you receive an HTTP 200 header, your response was successful and tastyTopia was able to give you what you asked for.
+If you receive a HTTP 200 header, your request was successful and tastyTopia was able to give you what you asked for.
 Your response will contain a resource array populated with the results.

 #### Failed responses

-If you receive any header other than HTTP 200, your response was not necessarily successful:
+If you receive any header other than HTTP 200, your request was not necessarily successful:

-* If your [response object][response] has a resource of `error`, then your response failed.
+* If your [response object][response] has a resource of `error`, then your request failed.
-* If your
-* Otherwise, it was successful.
+* Otherwise, it was successful (see [Successful Responses](#success-responses) above).

-and the and tastyTopia was able to give you what you asked for.
-Your response will contain a resource array populated with the results.
+If your request failed, the response will contain one or more [errors][error] which you may consult for additional information.

 ## <a name="entities"></a>Entities